flatironinstitute/labbox-ephys/README.md

 export LABBOX_EPHYS_DATA_DIR=/home/user/labbox/labbox-ephys-data
 ```

-To ensure that those environment variables are set with each new terminal session, add those lines to your ~/.bashrc file.
+Ensure that this environment variable is set with each new terminal session by adding that line to your ~/.bashrc file.

 ### Install/upgrade labbox-launcher